The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 HMRC will accept that start ups have limited assets, and no trading history.
 The taxable value of the shares is usually agreed by HMRC to be low.

-If the start up has received investment that will have to be disclosed to HMRC as part of the process of agreeing the taxable value of shares awarded to employees or directors.
+If the start up has received investment, such as SEIS or EIS that will have to be disclosed to HMRC as part of the process of agreeing the taxable value of shares awarded to employees or directors.
 However, in many cases we secure sizeable discounts to the pricing of any investment round.

 The three most common approaches are to calculate the taxable value of the shares based on a price earnings multiple, dividend yield or asset basis.
 It is not unusual to see a combination of approaches adopted.